TodePond/TodePondDotCom/wikiblogarden/academia/from/the-outside/readme.md

 His blog post (not his paper) successfully encouraged me to submit paper(s) to various things to Onward!.

-*Ironically, this disproves his point by demonstrating the influential power that blog posts has on fellow researchers (not papers) (blog posts) (not papers).*
+*Ironically, this disproves his point by demonstrating the influential power that blog posts can have on fellow researchers (not papers) (blog posts) (not papers).*

 <br>